scalapb/scalapb.github.io/customizations.md

 # Primitive wrappers

-The `primitive_wrappers` option is useful when you want to have optional primitives in Proto 3, for example `Option[Int]`.
 In proto 3, unlike proto 2, primitives are not wrapped in an option by default.
 The standard technique to obtain an optional primitive is to wrap it inside a message (since messages are provided inside an `Option`).
 Google provides standard wrappers to the primitive types in [wrappers.proto](https://github.com/google/protobuf/blob/master/src/google/protobuf/wrappers.proto).

 `primitive_wrappers` is enabled by default for ScalaPB>=0.6.0.
 Whenever one